qosdil/tt-fraudsters-suspender/README.md

 ### Set up Environment Variables

 Copy the `/.env.example` as `/.env` then fill out the new file with the real values.
-You can leave the values of `AMAZON_COGNITO_MAX_RPS*` vars as they are if you're not sure about them.
+You can leave the values of `AMAZON_COGNITO_MAX_RPS*` vars as they are if you are not sure about them.

 ### Install